-- 1. Students cannot enrol into the Graduate Diploma or Master's program until they have secured a clinical training position.
+- Students cannot enroll into the Graduate Diploma or Master's program until they have secured a clinical training position.
 They may undertake a Professional Certificate in Sonographic Principles and Theory, which involved both Professional Issues for Sonographers and Ultrasound Physics and Instrumentation without a clinical training position. - 2.
-Students must complete Professional issues and Ultrasound Physics before enrolling into Abdominal and Superficial parts courses. - 3.
-All students will be provided with an electronic copy of the logbook when they commence the program, this will allow the students to log their scanning.
-Students are provided with instructions in how to fill in the logbook.
-Students are required to obtain weekly signatures from supervisors. - 4.
-Students are required to complete and submit evidence of their training progress at set milestones: 400, 800, 1200, 1600 and 2000 hours.
+It is recommended that students enroll in Professional issues and Cardiovascular Anatomy and Embryology before enrolling in Ultrasound Physics and Cardiovascular Physiology and Pathology. - All students will be provided with an electronic copy of the logbook when they commence the program, this will allow the students to log their scanning.
+Students are provided with instructions in how to fill in the logbook. - 4.
+Students are required to complete and submit evidence of their training progress at set milestones: 400, 800, 1200, 1600 and 1800 scans.
 This is to ensure they request feedback from their supervisors at regular intervals throughout their training.
 Students will complete a self-appraisal which will allow them to reflect on their scanning ability.
 The supervisors and students will then come up with an action plan for improvement after completion of each milestone to ensure that the students are progressing at a steady rate.